HIRDEYJOT/-kickstarter-analysis/README.md

 # Results:
 We have pivot tables for all the outcomes based on the launch date and Theater outcomes based on the launch date.
+In the chart We can see that the middle of the year has the most successful campaigns.

 ![](https://github.com/HIRDEYJOT/-kickstarter-analysis/blob/master/RESOURCES/Theater_Outcomes_vs_Launch.png)

 We have pivot table and chart for Outcomes based on goals.
+In this chart we can see that higher the goal more fail campaigns are encountered.

 ![](https://github.com/HIRDEYJOT/-kickstarter-analysis/blob/master/RESOURCES/Outcomes_vs_Goals.png.png)